hashicorp/terraform-provider-azurerm/website/docs/r/bot_channels_registration.markdown

 * `microsoft_app_id` - (Required) The Microsoft Application ID for the Bot Channels Registration.
 Changing this forces a new resource to be created.

+* `cmek_key_vault_url` - (Optional) The CMEK Key Vault Key URL to encrypt the Bot Channels Registration with the Customer Managed Encryption Key.

 * `display_name` - (Optional) The name of the Bot Channels Registration will be displayed as.
 This defaults to `name` if not specified.

+* `description` - (Optional) The description of the Bot Channels Registration.

 * `endpoint` - (Optional) The Bot Channels Registration endpoint.